 work?

 The One Class Pass is a way to join a particular month’s workshop.
-It includes access to the recorded workshop for 3 months.
-It does not include any of the other studio membership perks.
-It’s a great way to try out the workshops, or zero in on just the particular skills you’re looking to sharpen.
+It includes access to that particular recorded workshop for 3 months.
+It’s a great way to try out the Atelier, or zero in on just the particular skills you’re looking to sharpen.

 A Studio Membership supports your growth as an artist by helping you: